yulioaj290/wice.js/wice.js/README.md

 ## Types of canvas exercises supported

-The following are the main type of exercises that WICE.js support, but you may find some another type possible to perform with exiting functions.
+The following are the main type of exercises that WICE.js support, but you may find some another type possible to perform with existent functions.

 * Order Exercise
 * Position Object Exercise